Mxple/Mxscellaneous/README.md

 N-body diagram Simulation:
 - Simulates an N-body system using Newtonian laws of physics.
 The included save file is an example of a three body system (encoded in binary)
 - Adjustable parameters are universal gravitational constant, G, number of bodies, N
-- Press R to restart, A to add a few new bodies, S to save current system, UP/DOWN to zoom, LEFT/RIGHT to change perspective Known issues:
+- Press R to restart, A to add a few new bodies, S to save current system, UP/DOWN to zoom, LEFT/RIGHT to change perspective, LEFT BRACKET and RIGHT_BRACKET to change the tick speed
+Known issues:
 - Adding bodies (and occasionally, restarting) unbalances the system
+- Energy is incorrectly calculated
 Dependencies:
 - random, pickle, copy, pygame